maxnfrankel/maxnfrankel.github.io/pages/3_Art and science in Stockholm.md

 <center>
 Artists and researchers present at the introduction event.
 </center>

-In the program, researchers and artists participate in three events.
-The first event occurred on February 6th, 2023, and was meant to introduce the scientists and artists, with quick pitch-presentations by everyone on their work and interests.
-The second event is a tour of the researchers’ workspaces, guided by each researcher and given to a small group of artists.
-These tours are currently ongoing.
-If there is mutual interest between a scientist and artist after the lab tours, a collaborative project can be set up on their own terms.
-The resulting work will be featured in an exhibition at SciLifeLab at the end of April, which is the last event.

 This program is a unique opportunity for outreach at the SciLifeLab.
 It creates a dialog with artists, lets scientists see how their work and ideas can be visualized, and may lead to increased visibility of their research.
 For the artists, this program will allow collaboration with leading scientists, giving them the chance to gain inspiring insight at the forefront of research in the life sciences.
 This program is intended as a pilot, with the goal of being continued in the future, beyond this academic semester, creating compelling and bonding connections between the artistic and scientific communities in Stockholm.